ibm-cloud-docs/vpc/cr-list-table.md

 ## Listing routing tables for a VPC using the API
 {: #cr-list-tables-using-the-api}

-To list the routing tables for a VPC by using the API, do the following steps:
+To list the routing tables for a VPC by using the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).
 1. Store the `VpcId` value in a variable to be used in the API command: